 Over the last decades, States have developed an array of security procedures to prevent acts of unlawful interference against civil aviation.
-Likewise, new technologies have emerged, such as new generation metal detectors and Explosive Trace Detection (ETD) equipment.
+Likewise, new technologies have emerged: new generation metal detectors, explosive trace detection equipment, and the development of even more precise explosive detection systems.
 However, these systems remain very costly and time-consuming when applied to all passengers.
-Some of the most efficient methods are actually applied to only a selection of persons, usually selected on a random basis.
-Alongside such selection, it is also possible to apply a system based on analyzing behaviour to categorize passengers.
+Some of the most efficient methods are applied to only a selection of persons, usually selected at random.
+Alongside such selection, it is also possible to apply a system based on analysing behaviour to categorize passengers.
 This allows baseline measures to be applied to some passengers, and additional measures to others.